toddledev/documentation/docs/05-the-editor/05-project-sidebar/index.md

 - **Service Worker**: Target a custom [service worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API/Using_Service_Workers) file (with a URL) - available at `https://yourproject.toddle.site/serviceWorker.js`

 ::: info
-Settings are only available with a paid plan.
+Project settings are only available with a paid plan.
 :::